What Does FCW System Failed Mean And How Do You Fix It?

 The FCW system is only a “warning.”
 It doesn’t control the brakes for you (although it might be linked to such a program).

-An FCW system failure only means you won’t be warned of a crash.
-Your car is safe to drive as usual.
-Keep an extra wary lookout for anything stopped ahead of you (but you should always be doing that, anyway).
+An FCW system failure only means you won’t be warned of a collision.
+Your car is safe to drive as normal.
+Keep an extra attentive lookout for anything stopped ahead of you (but you should always be doing that, anyway).

 Which Part Of An FCW System Fails?